PureFusionOS/manifest/README.md

     repo sync -c -f -j8 --force-sync --no-clone-bundle --no-tags

 ##### Setting Up CCache
 - CCache is a method of utilizing a specified storage space to speed up building.
 It can be referred to as the same caching your android device does to speed up application and system boot times.
-In this case, CCache will help build Resurrection Remix faster than standard build times (Able to cut-down 50% of time taken to build).
+In this case, CCache will help build Pure Fusion faster than standard build times (Able to cut-down 50% of time taken to build).
 - To set up CCache, follow the following: